BrentGrammer/PROGNOTES/SEO/React-SPA-SEO.md

 ### Generating a sitemap

+- Check https://search.google.com/test/rich-results for indexing on your site.
 - place the file in the `public` folder: `/public/sitemap.xml`
 - Enter the site map xml address into Google Search Console (https://mysite.com/sitemap.xml)
 - Use Screaming Frog to generate an xml sitemap or visit https://www.xml-sitemaps.com/
 - Can use packages for react-router client side routing sitemap generation
+- use React Helmet for improving dynamic <head> entries in a client side routed React app.

+### Use Link/Anchor tags

+- You should ensure that navigation elements are rendered with <a href="destination"> links so that Googlebot can find all the pages on your site.
+You can intercept clicks on these links for visitors and load content via AJAX, but Googlebot needs anchor elements for navigation.
+Using other types of elements with click events for navigation kills your SEO.

 ### Social media linking